The Alliance is a small but mighty team based in Seattle, WA.

 Dylan began his time with the Alliance for Gun Responsibility as an intern during the 2018 legislative session.
 Since then, he has served as the Field Director on the Yes On 1639 campaign, the Policy and Coalition Coordinator, and now as the Political and Government Affairs Manager.
 A passionate and dedicated activist, Dylan has worked to promote democracy and human rights at both the local and international level.
 When not working to prevent gun violence, Dylan can be found creating music in his studio or reading science fiction.
 Email Dylan.

-Hazel Brown, Field Organizer and Research Assistant
+Hazel Brown (they/them), Field Organizer and Research Assistant

 Kristen Ellingboe (she/her), Communications Manager